Alaska congressman wins 25th term in the U.S. House

-ANCHORAGE, Alaska (AP) — Don Young, the longest-serving Republican ever in the U.S. House, has won his 25th term.
+ANCHORAGE, Alaska (AP) — Don Young, often referred to as Alaska’s third U.S. senator because of his long tenure as the state’s sole representative in the U.S. House, has been elected to a 25th term.

-Young defeated Alyse Galvin in back-to-back elections for Alaska’s sole seat in the House.

-Galvin is an independent who won the Democratic primary.
-The race was called on Wednesday, after the state began counting more than 150,000 absentee and other ballots.
+Young, the longest serving Republican ever in the U.S. House, was declared the winner of the general election on Wednesday after officials started counting more 150,000 absentee and other votes.
+He again defeated Alyse Galvin — an independent who won the state’s Democratic primary — after winning against her in 2018.

+With Young’s victory, Alaska’s three-member congressional delegation remains solidly Republican with U.S. Sen. Dan Sullivan, who also won re-election on Wednesday, and U.S. Sen. Lisa Murkowski.

 “While we respect the doctrine of ‘every vote counts,’ the votes on election night, coupled with the absentee votes now counted, show a clear victory for Congressman Young,” his campaign manager, Truman Reed, said in a statement Wednesday.

-In this year’s race, Galvin, 55, tried to paint Young as someone who has lost clout and at 87 years old is no longer able to do the job effectively.
+Galvin, 55, had tried to portray Young during her campaign as having lost congressional clout and at age 87 no longer able to do the job effectively.

-Young countered by calling himself one of the most effective members of Congress and said he continues to work hard for Alaska.
+Young countered by calling himself one of the most effective members of Congress and said he still works hard for Alaska.

 “To my friends, supporters, volunteers, and the tens of thousands of Alaskans that voted for me from Utqiagvik to Ketchikan, you have my gratitude and undying appreciation,” Young said in a statement.
 “I look forward to serving another term as Congressman for all Alaska.”

-Galvin’s campaign had no immediate comment on the result but said it would issue a comment soon.
+Galvin was not ready to concede the race, with her campaign insisting that a turnaround in the ongoing vote count was remotely possible.

+“With over 85,000 votes left to be counted and a 42,000 vote deficit to make up, the path to victory is narrow but still possible.
+We will continue to watch the vote count with hope and patience,” her communications director, Bridget Galvin, said in an email to The Associated Press on Wednesday,.

-He attempted to tie Galvin to liberal Democrats.
+Young during his campaign tried to tie Galvin to liberal Democrats.
 An ad on an Anchorage city bus featured the face of House Speaker Nancy Pelosi, a California Democrat, with the words: “Alyse Galvin is on Team Pelosi.”

 Young carries the ceremonial title of Dean of the U.S. House, bestowed upon the longest serving member.
 The position has no official duties other than swearing in the House speaker.